THBTX/Test/README.md

 #### Note: Although not required, we recommend a databank be used.
 This allows the HUD to save your user preferences and some long-term variables.
 In addition, flight status is saved if you leave and return to the seat.

 ### On the right side of this page, locate and click on "Releases" or select the "Release" listed as the latest.
 Detailed installation instructions are located there.
+### Doors / forcefields, if manually connected to the seat, will close / retract when you enter (sit), and open / extend when you exit (stand).
+Ensure they are closed / retracted before connecting to the seat.
+###

 Blah blah blah